d-callan/kmindex/docs/kmindex/docs/construction.md

            --hard-min      - Min abundance to keep a k-mer. {2}
            --nb-partitions - Number of partitions (0=auto). {0}
            --cpr           - Compress intermediate files. [⚑]
+           --static-repart - Do not estimate repartition by sampling. [⚑]

       [presence/absence indexing]
          --bloom-size - Bloom filter size.